 Let us have a look at some of the definitions and learn about Contribution Margin and Gross Profit Margin.

-The amount of money which is left after deducting the Cost of Goods (COG) from the revenue earned by selling those goods, is known as Gross Profit.
-The amount of money or the direct cost required for the production of goods is known as Cost of Goods (COG).
-The Gross Profit can be represented in both Dollars and Percentage.
+The amount of money that is left after deducting the Cost of Goods (COG) from the revenue earned by selling those goods, is known as Gross Profit.
+The amount of money or the direct cost required for the production of goods is known as the Cost of Goods (COG).
+The Gross Profit can be represented in both Dollars and Percentages.

-The amount of money or the revenue which is left after deducting both the direct and indirect cost.
-The amount of money or the costs which are not directly related to the income earned but are related to the job or the customers is known as Variable Indirect cost.
+The amount of money or the revenue that is left after deducting both the direct and indirect costs.
+The amount of money or the costs that are not directly related to the income earned but are related to the job or the customers is known as Variable Indirect cost.

-When the company reaches a point where the sales of the company become profitable after meeting fixed costs, that point is known as “Break Even Point”.
-When the company reaches the break even point and then the revenue contributes to the profits you earned, those revenues are known as Contribution margins.
+When the company reaches a point where the sales of the company become profitable after meeting fixed costs, that point is known as the “Break Even Point”.
+When the company reaches the break-even point and then the revenue contributes to the profits you earned, those revenues are known as Contribution margins.
+The contribution margin is helpful in determining the operational strategies.

-When you represent Contribution margins in the form of amounts, percentages and ratios, you will get a lot of information and data about the structure of sales and the process to calculate the pricing and commission.
+When you represent Contribution margins in the form of amounts, percentages, and ratios, you will get a lot of information and data about the structure of sales and the process of calculating the pricing and commission.

-You will be able to collect all the data and then on the basis of that data you have to optimize the pricings, adjust your payment, analyze individual jobs of the employees, analyze products, services and customers and adjust employee incentive structure.
+You will be able to collect all the data and then based on that data you have to optimize the prices, adjust your payment, analyze individual jobs of the employees, analyze products, services, and customers, and adjust employee incentive structure.

-This information and actions will help you to take effective decisions to increase the profit of your company.
+This information and actions will help you to make effective decisions to increase the profit of your company.

 Now to calculate the contribution margin you have to deduct the cost which is dependent on the amount of product or the products sold i.e. the Variable cost from the revenue earned by selling those products.
 Mathematically the Contribution Margin is represented as,